Bottle hooks are a mechanism that lets you automatically customize the

 upgraded the bottle.

-When a bottle stub is created
+Before and after a bottle stub is created

 This case happens when a published bottle is used in a non-root account for